-Concerned individuals across the country have been following the devastation from Hurricanes Harvey and Irma and Maria - as well as the Northern California wildfires - and asking how they can help.
+Concerned individuals across the country have been following the devastation from Hurricanes Harvey and Irma and Maria and asking how they can help.
 If you are interested in volunteering in the relief efforts, one of the below organizations may be your best starting point.
 Some of the groups listed may be able to deploy volunteers immediately.
 Others are accepting registrants now, but will wait until conditions are safer to contact them and provide assignments.
 Help will be needed for many months down the road – and we’ll continue to update this page as new volunteer opportunities arise.

 - Habitat for Humanity has launched a Hurricane Recovery Volunteer Registry and will call on registrants as volunteer teams prepare to deploy to areas impacted by Hurricane Harvey and Irma.

-- The National Voluntary Organizations Active in Disaster is registering volunteers to help those affected by Hurricanes Irma and Maria in Puerto Rico, the U.S. Virgin Islands and other areas as well as those affected by Hurricane Harvey in Texas and Louisiana.
+- The National Voluntary Organizations Active in Disaster is registering volunteers to help those affected by the California wildfires, Hurricanes Irma and Maria in Puerto Rico, the U.S. Virgin Islands and other areas as well as those affected by Hurricane Harvey in Texas and Louisiana.